kcmhub/KCM/02_security_kafka_with_kerberos/KERBEROS.md

 ## 🔄 Kafka + Kerberos Authentication Flow

+## 0. GSSAPI/SASL ?
+* Kafka uses **SASL/GSSAPI** for Kerberos authentication.
+* GSSAPI (Generic Security Services Application Program Interface) is a standard API for authentication, and SASL (Simple Authentication and Security Layer) is a framework for adding authentication support to connection-based protocols.
+* GSSAPI accept Kerberos v5 as the underlying mechanism [RFC 4120](https://www.rfc-editor.org/rfc/inline-errata/rfc4120.html).

 ### 1. Initial client authentication

 * The Kafka client (producer/consumer/admin) starts and needs to authenticate.